evaera/Aurora/README.md

 - Icon

 #### `Aura.Params: dictionary`
-An optional dictionary where you should include any parameters for effects (for example, for an Aura/Effect that increased movement speed, a good property for the Params section would be "Speed")
+An optional dictionary where you should include any parameters for Effects (for example, for an Aura/Effect that increased movement speed, a good property for the Params section would be "Speed")

 #### `Aura.Effects: dictionary`
 A dictionary containing the Effect values/functions for this Aura.